-4.2.6 The question sort to establish the respondents' views in regard to training policy in the institution.
+4.1.6 The question sort to establish the respondents' views in regard to training policy in the institution

-45% of the respondents strongly agreed that the institution lacks a clear policy on training, 20% agreed, 10% remained neutral, another 10% disagreed while 15% strongly disagreed.
+45% of the respondents strongly agreed that the institution lacks a clear policy on training, 20% agreed, 10% remained neutral, and another 10% disagreed while 15% strongly disagreed.
 They felt that this acts as a hindrance of being trained by the employer.
-Table 4.2.6 illustrates the information.